gregwell/gregwell/projects.md

 | | name:    | what I have learned:|
 |-|----------|--------|
 |🇵🇱| [math-mature-exam](https://github.com/gregwell/university-notes/tree/main/polish/old-school-style-notes/matematyka-matura) | notes on all high school math material (learning from scratch from September 2017 to April 2018)

+**Emoji:**
+- 📌 - important project
+- 👋 - I'm currently working on
+- 😎 - I'm currently focusing on the most